 To put it into a sentence, we train and work with farmers in Ethiopia to make family-owned, easily-maintainable household water wells by hand with simple appropriate technology, using only locally available and affordable materials.

-In Ethiopia, our WFA work is carried out under the umbrella of a local partner non-profit organization called Ethiopia Addis Kidan Baptist Church Welfare and Development Association (Addis Kidan for short).
-Addis Kidan legally registers the project and handles the bureaucratic load.
-They are an invaluable part of our mission.
-Water for All funds the project and I— a Water for All International missionary—design and drive it.
+In Ethiopia, our WFA work is legally registered through a local partner non-profit organization called Ethiopia Addis Kidan Baptist Church Welfare and Development Association (Addis Kidan for short).
+They are invaluable in handling the bureaucratic responsibilities of the project.
+Water for All funds the project and I— a Water for All International missionary—design and drive it in partnership with Addis Kidan.

 - We started with a one-year pilot project: an intensive practical training program for nine Ethiopians in doing metal work, making drilling tools, drilling boreholes, making pumps, installing pumps, and maintaining pumps.
-During the training we made 27 wells in a nearby community.
 Our wish was to empower Ethiopian men to do the field work and increase their responsibilities over time.

 Upon need, our trained workers: